Berlime/alterego2/content/posts/jet-engine.md

 If you want to select like a `tag` style experience, simply turn off the `Hieraricle` settings which is turned off by default.

+Be sure to input the `Capability Type` to category, this will trigger to display in Admin UI.

 Do not forget to use the Admin filters & admin columns in JetEngine settings when you have a lot of data.

 ## Note when using with Bricks